How to Make a Pitch Deck

 This Harvard Business Review article lists the below examples.

-Show actual numbers if you have them or estimated numbers if you don’t
+Show actual numbers if you have them or estimated numbers if you don’t.
+Sell the numbers or sell the dream.

 If you don’t yet know your primary business model, commit to testing the most promising one or two.
 Don’t display a buffet of options.